 Context: the runaways have just spent their first night on the run in a motel room.
 They wake to find a man where there should be a dog.

 Note: a springer is someone who can boost locks just by running their hands over them.
 The kiss alluded to sounds like Vlad kissed a dog.
 He didn’t.
 He was kissed by someone unexpected to distract him from river lust (the overwhelming urge to throw himself into a river – a vampire thing).

 POV: third person, Jay’s perspective.

 As soon as Jay Looper rolled onto his back, the kid scrambled away and jumped out of the bed, flinging the covers at him.
-A blonde girl he hadn’t seen before was peering over the dark-haired girl’s shoulder, a wary look on her wide-eyed face.
+A blonde girl he hadn’t seen before peered over the dark-haired girl’s shoulder, a wary look on her wide-eyed face.
 The vampire was watching Sunny with amusement.